Customer Experience: The Currency of Competition

 The stumble of some consumer challenger banks over the course of the pandemic—firms such as Monzo and Revolut struggled with sharp falls in revenue and customer complaints about missing funds—has put smartphone-friendly, slick interfaces in sharp contrast with the dour reliability and brand recognition of established banks.
 Customers appear to remain reluctant to trust digitally native challengers with salary deposits.

 Many established banks, spurred by rapid consumer change forced by the pandemic, are hopeful that through strategic partnerships and investments in technology they can be the best of both for consumers: a trusted banking partner, and purveyors of whizzy, consumer-friendly banking experiences.
 Customer experience and digital marketing are top priorities for executives as they strive to compete with challengers’ frictionless on-boarding, budget planning, and perks such as free international payments.
-This forces old and new banks to take a very close look at how much they know about their customers and their behaviour.
+This forces old and new banks to take a very close look at how much they know about their customers and their behavior.

 About Neurofied